JonathanVargasRoa/JonathanVargasRoa.github.io/README.md

 <details>
   <summary>:zap: About me!</summary>

-- 🦾  I love the RollerBlading!
+- 馃  I love the RollerBlading!
-- 🤓  I’m currently learning everything
+- 馃  I鈥檓 currently learning everything
-- 👾  I am very curious and that is why you start studying programming
+- 馃懢  I am very curious and that is why you start studying programming
  -  MM Prueba ??????????? :((((cxxc

 </details>